Stories in this arc:

 Captain Irina Ivanova softly hummed along with the music playing in the background as she watched the swirling sparks of the replicator morph into a steaming cup of tea.
 She loved the Boldaric masters, but her sense of pitch was on par with her engineering abilities and she knew she must be horrendously out of key.
 Then again, she thought, there was nobody else in her quarters to hear it except for the computer, and that thing hardly counted.

 Still humming and with her fresh cup in hand, she returned to the living area.
 This, the hour or so in the morning before her shift started, was her favourite time of the day.
-She loved her work more than anything, but she had learned over the years that she also needed to relax from it when she wasn’t on duty, to be able to be at her very best the moment she stepped onto the Bridge.
+She loved her work more than anything, but she had learnt over the years that she also needed to relax from it when she wasn’t on duty, to be able to be at her very best the moment she stepped onto the Bridge.
 And so the mornings had become the time when she allowed herself to forget about all her Captain’s responsibilities just for a little while, before the day began with all its chaos and hubbub.

 She had just sat down on the sofa and was about to start her crocheting again when the doorbell rang.
-At first, she ignored it – everybody knew that the Captain’s mornings were sacrosanct and that unless the ship was facing imminent destruction, she was not to be disturbed – but when the bell persisted, she put her crocheting down with a heavy sigh and got to her feet.
+At first, she ignored it – everybody knew that the Captain’s mornings were sacrosanct and that, unless the ship was facing imminent destruction, she was not to be disturbed – but when the bell persisted, she put her crocheting down with a heavy sigh and got to her feet.
 After all, maybe the ship was facing imminent destruction.

 “Can’t this wait half an hour, Commander?” she testily demanded as soon as the visitor walked through the door following her reluctant “enter.”